Course Descriptions

 (Taught in a three year rotation, alternating with Japanese: 20th Century Authors and Japanese Christian Literature)

 This course is designed for students with native Japanese language skills.
 This class, conducted fully in Japanese, focuses on the study of selected works by Japanese authors that deal with linguistics, geography, history, religion, and culture.
 Students are expected to have Japanese skills high enough to read, comprehend, analyze, and critique all reading material in Japanese.
 Students are also expected to demonstrate such responses to their reading in written Japanese.
 The objective of this course is to enhance each students’ Japanese language skills in order to understand and appreciate Japanese culture further and deeper, and to love and serve the Japanese people as Christ taught us.
+No formal assistance for the AP Japanese exam will be provided during class.

 Prerequisite: Native level Japanese skills, significant amount of formal Japanese education or equivalent.